frederick-vs-ja/Quuxplusone-blog/_posts/2020-07-11-the-std-swap-two-step.md

 > In generic code, yes; because `std::begin(x)` works for array types like `int[10]`
 > whereas `x.begin()` works only for class types.

-UPDATE, 2020-07-12: Reddit points out that `std::directory_iterator` is a type with an ADL `begin` and no member `begin`.
+UPDATE, 2020-07-12: Reddit points out that `std::filesystem::directory_iterator` is a type with an ADL `begin` and no member `begin`.
 I should have remembered this because I wrote the rejected proposal [P0757 "`regex_iterator` should be iterable"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0757r0.html) (September 2017)!
 Michael Hava reports that Microsoft's C++/CX also provides an